hugermuger/gator/README.md

 Authenticated Commands (Middleware Protected)

-These commands are wrapped in middlewareLoggedIn.
 If you aren't logged in, the program will exit with an error before even trying to run the command.

     addfeed <name> <url>: Adds a new RSS feed to the system and automatically follows it.